grafana/grafana/docs/sources/datasources/mssql/query-editor/index.md

 In the **Dataset** dropdown, select the MSSQL database to query.
 Grafana populates the dropdown with all databases that the user can access.
 Once you select a database, Grafana populates the dropdown with all available tables.

-**Note:** If a default database has been configured through the Data Source configuration page, the Dataset Dropdown will be disabled, and only that configured database will be available for querying.
+**Note:** If a default database has been configured through the Data Source Configuration page (or through a provisioning configuration file), the user will only be able to use that single preconfigured database for querying.

 ### Select columns and aggregation functions (SELECT)